 Another notable statistic from the Kaspersky report was the fact that Spain was the top target for malicious email campaigns in 2020, receiving a share of 8.48 percent.
 In second place was Germany with 7.28 percent and in third was Russia with 6.29 percent.

 15. Spain trails only the US when it comes to COVID-19 related malicious file detections

 McAfee has been tracking COVID-19 related malicious file detections since May 2020.
-Unsurprisingly, the US ranks top, having dealt with almost 2.5 million.
-However, Spain is not all that far behind with well over 2 million malicious file detections in the past year.
-The vast majority of the threats observed are Trojans, although PUPs (Potentially Unwanted Programs) have been making sporadically high-frequency appearances in 2021.
+Unsurprisingly, the US ranks top, having dealt with over 1 million.
+However, Spain is not all that far behind with well over 750,000 file detections in the past year.
+The vast majority of the threats observed are Trojans, although PUPs (Potentially Unwanted Programs) made sporadically high-frequency appearances in 2021.